Muditha-Kumara/IntelligentDevices/cloud/README.md

-# Cloud Configuration for Vehicle Monitoring System
+# Cloud Backend for IntelligentDevices Vehicle Monitor

-This README describes the cloud-side architecture and setup for integrating IoT devices with AWS using Go (deployed as a Docker container) and Terraform.
+This README documents the cloud backend for the IntelligentDevices Vehicle Monitor project.
+For full project context and device-side setup, see [../README.md](../README.md).

 ## Overview
 - IoT devices send telemetry and event data via HTTP POST to AWS API Gateway.
-- AWS API Gateway triggers AWS Lambda (Go, deployed as Docker container image) for event processing.
+- API Gateway triggers AWS Lambda (Go, Docker image) for event processing.
-- AWS Lambda processes events and stores them in DynamoDB.
+- Lambda stores events in DynamoDB and sends notifications via SNS (email/SMS) for alerts/critical events.
-- AWS SNS sends email and SMS notifications to clients based on event severity.
-- All infrastructure is provisioned using Terraform.
+- All infrastructure is provisioned and managed using Terraform.

 ## AWS Services Used
 - **AWS API Gateway**: HTTP endpoint for device data ingestion.